6 ways to increase alumni engagement over emails

 Ensure that there’s a clear call-to-action

 Other than the high risk of your email landing in spam, adding multiple links often comes at the expense of having an unfocused message, severely impacting your click-through rates.
-Sticking to one clear, call-to-action button is the best practice.
+Sticking to a clear call-to-action button is the best practice.

 Mercy High School, Burlingame does an amazing job at targeting its alumni with emails that have a clear call-to-action.